 - Set by court decree in 1944, new water rights from the Truckee River cannot be created.
 Existing rights can be bought and sold and are converted from agricultural to municipal use. - 2.
 New development is served only if enough water rights are dedicated to meet the estimated water demand of the project.
-Dedicated rights are controlled by TMWA to divert, treat, and distribute water to new projects. - 3.
-Water rights from outside sources can also be dedicated to TMWA.
-An example is groundwater from the Fish Springs Importation Project, which will serve future growth projected in the North Valleys. - For every AF of surface water rights needed for new development, an additional 11% of water rights must be dedicated to TMWA for drought storage.
+Dedicated rights are controlled by TMWA to divert, treat, and distribute water to new projects. - Water rights from outside sources can also be dedicated to TMWA.
+An example is groundwater from the Fish Springs Importation Project, which will serve future growth projected in the North Valleys. - 4.
+For every AF of surface water rights needed for new development, an additional 11% of water rights must be dedicated to TMWA for drought storage.

-commitment from TMWA's inventory of uncommitted water rights.
+TMWA holds all water rights dedicated to serving existing businesses or residences in its service territory.
+For any new development, water rights must be dedicated to TMWA or the developer must purchase a will-serve commitment from TMWA's inventory of uncommitted water rights.
 In most cases in which a developer purchases and dedicates water rights, those rights are decreed agricultural rights that have been converted to municipal use.
 The amount of Truckee River water available for use was determined by a 1944 court decree and has not changed.
 Any water rights that are not used in any given year because of water conservation are not rededicated for growth.
 The water is retained in upstream reservoirs as drought storage or flows downstream to other Truckee River water rights holders.
 See Ch.
 2 for additional information about TMWA's water rights.